MAYBERRY SAFETY SERVICES

 - In Depth Training in Transportation of Hazardous Materials

-Mayberry Safety Solutions consultants, teach, train, develop policy and conduct both mock DOT and Forensic Audit in addition to their Expert Witness work; therefore they are practitioners of the trade to which they testify.
+As consultants, we teach, train, develop policy and conduct both mock DOT and Forensic Audit in addition to Expert Witness work.
+Therefore we are practitioners of the trade to which we testify.

 - USDOT – United States Department of Transportation, Title 49 CFR Transportation Regulations.